 Regardless of the cider making method they employ in a given batch, one thing is for certain: Scrumpy ciders come from unique, individually-picked, New York State-grown apples, never from concentrate.

-Each batch is pressed, fermented, painstakingly-blended, aged and bottled with care.
-They are made once a year, each batch with their own unique characteristics based on season, the cider varieties and style of fermentation used.
+Each batch is pressed, fermented, painstakingly blended, aged and bottled with care.
+They are made once a year, each batch with its own unique characteristics based on season, the cider varieties and style of fermentation used.

-Open: Saturdays 11-5pm, starting May 12th.
+Open: Saturdays 11-5 p.m., starting May 12.